The Common (magazine): History

 The magazine's prototype issue, 00, was published in October 2010.
 In early 2011, Jennifer Acker obtained an investment from Amherst College as a literary magazine focused on the motif of place in fiction, poetry, nonfiction, and visual arts.
 The magazine is published by The Common Foundation, a 501(c)(3) nonprofit organization.
 At the magazine's inception, Amherst College provided an on-campus office, a website, funding for start-up costs, and the budget for a staff of student interns.
 One former student employee, Diana Babineau, became a full-time employee of the magazine, as its managing editor under Acker.
 Since 2016, Emily Everett has worked as the managing editor of The Common.
 The College hosts the magazine's offices in its Robert Frost Library.

 The Commons partnership with Amherst College extends beyond administration.
 The English Department, Creative Writing Center, and student-run prose and poetry magazine Circus have all collaborated with The Common in the past for events, public readings, book fairs, and writing workshops.
 Additionally, some professors at the College, including William Pritchard and Pulitzer Prize-winner Richard Wilbur, have served on the editorial board.
 Since the magazine's founding, Jennifer Acker has periodically worked as a professor at the College, teaching some of The Commons pieces, for example.
 With this support, The Common launched its first issue, 01, in April 2011.
-The magazine has published seventeen issues to date, with an eighteenth expected in October 2019.
+It has since published a total of 31 issues as of April 2026.

 Content and Editors

 The Common has published new fiction by Lauren Groff, Fiona Maazel, Sabina Murray, and Teresa Svoboda, essays by Sarah Smarsh, W. Ralph Eubanks, and Susan Straight, and poems by Rafael Campo, Don Share, Honor Moore, Bob Hicok, Fatimah Asghar, David Lehman, J. D. McClatchy, John Freeman, and Mary Jo Salter.
-The magazine has featured part by Rico Gatson and Martha Rosler.
+The magazine has featured art by Rico Gatson and Martha Rosler.
 Its prototype issue included a piece by Jim Shepard.
 The magazine has also published the work of debut writers, poets, and photographers.
 Beyond the biannual issues, the magazine publishes literary features online, all freely available to the public.
 The website includes interviews, a fledgling podcast series, called Contributors in Conversation, a monthly recommendation of books from the authors and staff of The Common, called "Friday Reads", Dispatches, short missives written by contributors evoking a particular sense of place, and other features not published in the print editions.